Skip to game

 Spider Solitaire

-Build complete King-to-Ace sequences in suit across ten columns.
-Choose 1-suit (beginner), 2-suit (intermediate), or 4-suit (expert) mode.
-One of the most popular solitaire games ever made.
+Build complete King-to-Ace in-suit sequences across ten columns.
+Pick 1-suit (beginner), 2-suit (intermediate), or 4-suit (expert).
+One of the most popular solitaire games.

 1-suit: ~90% · 2-suit: ~50% · 4-suit: ~33%